C. Everett Koop: Koop Report

 Koop, an opponent of abortion, resisted pressure from the Reagan administration in 1987 to prepare a report stating that abortion was psychologically harmful to women.
 He said it was not a public health issue but a moral one.
 Koop assigned an assistant, George Walter, the task of researching the matter.
-Walter obtained a list of articles from the Centers for Disease Control and Prevention (CDC), authored mostly by CDC abortion-surveillance staff, and consulted with Alan Guttmacher Institute personnel.
+Walter obtained a list of articles from the Centers for Disease Control and Prevention (CDC), authored mainly by CDC abortion-surveillance staff, and consulted with Alan Guttmacher Institute personnel.
 Walter wrote a draft report on his findings and gave it to Koop.

-In a January 10, 1989 letter to Reagan, Koop said that there was insufficient evidence to substantiate issuing the finding desired by the administration.
+In a January 10, 1989, letter to Reagan, Koop said there was insufficient evidence to substantiate issuing the finding desired by the administration.
 He also commented about how some of the president's advisers thought that "it was a foregone conclusion that the negative health effects of abortion on women were so overwhelming that the evidence would force the reversal of Roe v.
 Wade".

 Koop did not present the draft report to Reagan and claimed he never approved it.
 In March 1989, the "Koop Report" became public after it was subpoenaed and became part of a Congressional subcommittee hearing.
 Although there were allegations that the report had not been released previously because it was biased, the document contained all arguments on both sides of the issue.
+Koop himself said at the hearing, "My position [on abortion] is well known to everybody in this country.
+I'm opposed to it.
+But I also took an oath to uphold the law of the land.
+That's why I walk a tightrope and why I prepared the report as I did."

 Tobacco

 In his 1988 Report of the Surgeon General, it was reported that nicotine has an addictiveness similar to that of heroin or cocaine.
 Koop's report was somewhat unexpected, especially by those who expected him to maintain the status quo in regard to his office's position on tobacco products.
-During his tenure, in 1984, Congress passed legislation providing for new, rotated health warning labels on cigarette packs and required advertising to include the labels.
+During his tenure, in 1984, Congress passed legislation providing new, rotated health warning labels on cigarette packs and required advertising to include the labels.
 Those labels remain unchanged today.
-New labels containing graphic depictions of smoking-caused illness and death have been announced by the FDA, but are on hold pending the outcome of tobacco industry legal challenges.
-Koop issued a challenge to Americans in 1984 to "create a smoke-free society in the United States by the year 2000."
+The FDA announced new labels containing graphic depictions of smoking-caused illness and death, but they were put on hold pending the outcome of the tobacco industry's legal challenges.
+Koop challenged Americans in 1984 to "create a smoke-free society in the United States by the year 2000."
 As Surgeon General, he released eight reports on the health consequences of tobacco use, including the first report on the health consequences of involuntary tobacco smoke exposure.
 During Koop's tenure as Surgeon General, smoking rates in the United States declined significantly from 38% to 27%.